f4exb/sdrangel/Readme.md

 If you use your own location for libmirisdr-4 install directory you need to specify library and include locations with cmake.
 For example with `/opt/install/libmirisdr` the following defines must be added on `cmake` command line:

-`-DLIBMIRISDR_LIBRARIES=/opt/install/libmirisdr/lib/libmirisdr.so -DLIBMIRISDR_INCLUDE_DIR=/opt/install/libmirisdr/include`
+`-DMIRISDR_DIR=/opt/install/libmirisdr`

 &#9888; The RSP1 has been discontinued in favor of RSP1A.
-Unfortunately due to their closed source nature RSP1A nor RSP2 can be supported in SDRangel.
+Unfortunately due to their closed source nature RSP1A nor RSP2 can be supported natively in SDRangel.
+As a workaround you may use it through SoapySDR.

+<h2>XTRX</h2>

+Compile from source.

+[XTRX](https://www.crowdsupply.com/fairwaves/xtrx) is supported through the set of [xtrx libraries](https://github.com/xtrx-sdr/images).

+If you use your own location for the install directory (ex: `/opt/install/xtrx-images`) you need to specify it with `-DXTRX_DIR=/opt/install/xtrx-images` on the `cmake` command line.

+In addition before starting SDRangel you have to add the library directory to the `LD_LIBRARY_PATH` variable with `export LD_LIBRARY_PATH=/opt/install/xtrx-images/lib:$LD_LIBRARY_PATH`.

+&#9888; Although you will find a plugin for the transmission side transmission with XTRX is not actually working.
+Reception is not very stable either particularly with sample rates lower than 5 MS/s.

 <h1>Plugins for special devices</h1>